All the best beaches in Costa Rica are right here on our list. Discover which part of Costa Rica has the best beaches in this article.

 It shares the stunning coastline with two other beaches – Playa Espadilla and Playa Biesanz.

-As this is a popular beach destination for residents and travellers, Manuel Antonio Beach can sometimes get crowded.
+As this is a popular beach destination for residents and travelers, Manuel Antonio Beach can sometimes get crowded.

 2. Tamarindo Beach